-It is mandatory that all prospective Nursing students attend a Nursing Information Session with Student Success Navigator, Julie Fountain.
-Dates are posted on the Nursing website: https://nursing.hfcc.edu/
+All prospective Nursing students must attend a Nursing Information Session with Student Success Navigator, Julie Fountain, within two years of application submission.
+Upcoming dates are posted on the News and Events page of the HFC Nursing website: https://nursing.hfcc.edu/news-and-events

 There is no waiting list at HFC.
 The top students are admitted each fall and each winter semester based on an admission points system.

 HOW MANY POINTS DO I NEED TO GET INTO THE NURSING PROGRAM?

 The point system is designed to take the top students, regardless of point totals.
 Total points for acceptance in a given application cycle depends on the quality of the pool of applicants.
 There is no way to predict the minimum number of points that guarantees admission.
 The point range will vary in each application pool.

 A higher number of application points increases your chance of acceptance into the program.
 There is no way to predict a student's probability of admission.
 It is dependent upon the pool of qualified applicants for that specific semester.
 The process is competitive and one in which the numbers or quality of the pool of applicants cannot be predicted.